dixie-chick/MechaCar_Statistical_Analysis/README.md

 ### Key Takeaway:
 For Lot1 and Lot2, p-values are greater than an assumed .05, therefore the p-value is above the significance level.Therefore, we do not have sufficient evidence to reject the null hypothesis, and we would state that the two means are statistically similar.

 Lot3 is below assumed p-value of .05, therefore we reject null hypothesis.
-This could protray an outlier in the data.
+This could protray an outlier in the data such as a significant manufaturing error.

 ## Study Design:  MechaCar vs the Competition
 - Design a statistical study to compare vehicle performance of the MechaCar vehicles against vehicles from other manufacturers.
 For each statistical analysis, you’ll write a summary interpretation of the findings.